ignite/cli/docs/docs/07-packages/misc/events.md

 # Events (events)

-provides functionalities for packages to log their states as.
+The `events` package provides functionalities for packages to log their states as.

 For full API details, see the
 [`events` Go package documentation](https://pkg.go.dev/github.com/ignite/cli/v29/ignite/pkg/events).